dms-vep/CHIKV-181-25-E-DMS/README.md

 Experiment by Xiaohui Ju

-This to compare the DNA from GenScript, DNA after barcode PCR and plasmid libary.
+This is to compare the DNA from GenScript, DNA after barcode PCR and plasmid libary.